- Student Employment

 - How are a student's CU Promise awards affected by other resources or scholarships?

 - What aid is available for a CU Promise student who goes on Study Abroad?

-- Will awards be adjusted for students who transfer between CU-Boulder colleges or schools during the academic year?
+- Will awards be adjusted for students who change majors?

-- What happens if a student transfers from one CU campus to another?
+- What if a student transfers to another CU campus?

-- What happens if a student is unable to or chooses not to earn the work-study award?
+- What if a student is unable to or chooses not to earn the work-study award?

-Students who are eligible for the CU Promise Program during their first year of enrollment at CU–Boulder, who become ineligible in a subsequent academic year (e.g. student fails to meet satisfactory academic progress), may appeal to the Office of Financial Aid for reconsideration.Back to top
+Students who are eligible for the CU Promise Program during their first year of enrollment at CU-Boulder, who become ineligible in a subsequent academic year may appeal to the Office of Financial Aid only if they have extenuating circumstances.